-Configure instance weighting for Amazon EC2 Auto Scaling - Amazon EC2 Auto Scaling
+Configure an Auto Scaling group to use instance weights - Amazon EC2 Auto Scaling

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).